How To Reduce Background Noise On Your Mic

 Practice good cable management.
 Electrical cables to other devices and power sources can cause background hum if they’re left lying over audio input cables.

-Talk to your neighbors.
-Recording a quality podcast is difficult if it clashes with their treadmill workout or spin class.
 You can often work around these kinds of short-term interruptions if you know their timing, and they may be sympathetic and willing to tweak their schedules to help you out.

 Configure your microphone’s boost properties

 Changing your microphone’s input level can help reduce background ambient noise, and adjusting the boost makes the microphone’s sensitivity just right for your recording environment.
-The boost setting may be in the volume tab, but drivers differ across platforms and brands, so you may need to hunt around a bit.

 Play around with both volume and boost settings to get the best balance between volume and boost, as it’ll depend on your recording environment and how much unwanted noise there is in the background.